 TGbf editor: please revise the paragraph at P83L44 as follows:

-The Schedule subelement contains the scheduling of the measurement as proposed by the sensing initiator.
+The sensing initiator shall include a DMG Sensing Scheduling subelement in the Optional Subelements field in the DMG Sening Measurement Setup Request frame.
+The DMG Sensing Scheduling subelement contains the scheduling of the measurement as proposed by the sensing initiator.

 CID #647